Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 6.14.1 =
+* Security: Extra escaping and sanitizing has been put in place to prevent an XSS vulnerability when setting layout classes for fields in the form builder.
+This is only an issue if you allow untrusted users to create forms on your website.
 * New: When a Name field is mapped to a Stripe action included in this plugin, the (First) and (Last) descriptions are now included in the dropdown option label to make it more clear how the values are mapped.
 * New: Redirects have been added to detect dead URLs resulting in permission errors after activating or deactivating the Formidable Views add-on.
 * New: Visual styler unit dropdowns now include a blank option.
 This helps improve support for using CSS variables as input values like var(--font-size-base), where appending additional unit to the value introduces CSS errors.